A long-term traveller’s guide to all the essentials you need for your backpacking trip!

 Camera and Spare Memory Cards

-If you’re not running a travel blog, you probably don’t need a fancy DSLR or any of the other equipment I travel with.
-In fact you could probably make do with a smartphone.
+If you’re not a travel influencer or trying to run a blog, you probably don’t need a fancy DSLR or any of the other equipment I travel with.
+In fact, you could probably make do with a smartphone.
 But I do recommend taking a mid-range compact camera, so you can capture those travel memories in a printable quality!
-I like the Nikon Coolpix range for affordability and function, or the Canon Powershot G7X is a dream if you want something small but high-tech.

 You’ll likely need a passport photo or two during your travels.
 They are sometimes needed for visas, or for applying for a local sim card.
 And photo machines are fairly hard to come by in many countries – so it’s worth taking some before you leave and storing them in your wallet.